Did you know...

 Please log in if you want to rate questions.

-Gabapentin causes increase of GABA-mediated currents, is a glutamate receptor antagonist, is indicated for treatment of partial seizures, is indicated for tonic-clonic, is metabolized primarily by the kidney, is approved as adjunct therapy only, is excreted in breast milk, and has no known significant interactions with other AEDs.
+Levetiracetam works via an unknown mechanism, is indicated for treatment of partial seizures, is metabolized primarily by the kidney, is approved as adjunct therapy only, is excreted in breast milk, has no known significant drug interactions, and has no known significant interactions with other AEDs.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 4